VectorDB-NTU/Extended-RaBitQ/README.md

 # Extended RaBitQ

+News: A library with more practical implementation techniques about RaBitQ is released at the [RaBitQ-Library](https://github.com/VectorDB-NTU/RaBitQ-Library).
 News: The paper (arXiv:2409.09913, September, 2024) has been accepted by SIGMOD 2025.

 [SIGMOD 2025] Practical and Asymptotically Optimal Quantization of High-Dimensional Vectors in Euclidean Space for Approximate Nearest Neighbor Search